 As our children grew and we moved a bit farther away, we did not attend regularly on Sundays, though we kept the Unity principles alive in our home.
 Seven years ago, I returned to Unity Center for Spiritual Growth for “Round Two.”
 When I walked through the doors again, I found Rev. Pat and Rev LeRoy at the helm, a new paint color on the walls, a few old friends and many new ones.
 But most of all I found the same familiar energy of love and peace that I believe is deeply rooted in this place.

 It is my pleasure to now serve on the Board with such a wonderful and capable bunch!
 I view my Board position as a precious responsibility to hold the vision of those who came before us and to help carry us forward into a new and even brighter tomorrow.

 Betty Gates, Alternate

 I have been an active member for three years.
 I have served the community in various ways since the beginning of membership.
 Now I feel called to give my time and talents to the Board in a leadership position.
 I joyfully tithe my treasure.

 I like the path UGP is on.
 We are open and inclusive; we are mindful of and aligned with Unity principles; we are reaching out and serving the greater community; we offer a wide variety of classes and educational opportunities; meditation has become an integral part of the Sunday services; silent retreats are offered throughout the year; there are many opportunities to serve; we are well organized through the Board’s work and Team Leadership; every person is valued.
-My Vision for Unity of Greater Portland is for continued growth and evolution, support for each person on his/her own spiritual journey, and finding new opportunities for expressing Love and Service.
+My Vision for Unity Center for Spiritual Growth is for continued growth and evolution, support for each person on his/her own spiritual journey, and finding new opportunities for expressing Love and Service.